Tim Zoehrer: Back up Keeper

+Western Australia Career

 Zoehrer was a successful and popular keeper for Western Australia with a state record of 360 dismissals and also took 38 first-class wickets with his leg break bowling.
 In both of his tours of England he topped the first class bowling averages for the Australians on tour, taking 1 wicket for 9 runs in 1989 and 12 wickets at an average of 20.8 in 1993.
 However he never bowled at Test or One Day International level.
 He was controversially replaced by former NSW's Adam Gilchrist at the beginning of the 1994–95 season and never played first class or list-A cricket again.

 Zoehrer later played and coached cricket in the Netherlands and wrote an autobiography, "The Gloves Are Off".

+Australian Rules Football Career

 Zoehrer played professional Australian rules football with Western Australian Football League (WAFL) club East Fremantle in 1982.